-Five am, Saturday June 27th, 1914.

-Arthur Marsden was in the back yard of his bakery waiting for the daily delivery of flour, dressed in his normal work attire - overalls, clogs, and flat cap.
-He pushed his cap back momentarily and scratched his forehead; the sun was already making its presence felt.
+Five a.m., Saturday June 27th, 1914, Arthur Marsden was in the back yard waiting for the daily delivery of flour.
+He was dressed in his overalls, clogs, and flat cap.
+The side gate was open and Arthur stood there for a moment and surveyed the scene.
+He pushed back his cap momentarily and scratched his forehead; the sun already making its presence felt.